Registration spam is nothing short of annoying. We all hate it.

 The WP-Members Stop Spam Registrations extension is a plugin that utilizes the stopforumspam.com API.
 It validates the email and IP address of the registration against the database and if found, it halts the registration.

-If you’d like to add more, the WP-Members Security plugin, which offers a number of various security features, includes both the stopforumspam.com API as well as the Akismet API.
+If you’d like to add more options than that, the WP-Members Security plugin includes the stopforumspam.com API and adds the Akismet API as an alternate possibility.
 It can run the username, email, and IP address in the registration against either or both APIs.

 Either of these are effective tools for stopping registration spam, and are not only more effective than captchas, they are not intrusive to the user experience.